The Museological Unconscious

 In The Museological Unconscious, Victor Tupitsyn views the history of Russian contemporary art through a distinctly Russian lens, a “communal optic” that registers the influence of such characteristically Russian phenomena as communal living, communal perception, and communal speech practices.
 This way of looking at the subject allows him to gather together a range of artists and art movements—from socialist realism to its “dangerous supplement,” sots art, and from alternative photography to feminism—as if they were tenants in a large Moscow apartment.

-“This is a big and beautiful book, illuminating and idiosyncratic at once....Tupitsyn's mix of art reviews, political meditations, and personal memories provide a unique and valuable perspective on post-Soviet culture in Russia and the West.
+This is a big and beautiful book, illuminating and idiosyncratic at once...Tupitsyn's mix of art reviews, political meditations, and personal memories provide a unique and valuable perspective on post-Soviet culture in Russia and the West.

 The Museological Unconscious is a compelling and challenging analysis of the dynamics between Russian art practices and East-West sociocultural politics of the past sixty years by one of contemporary art's most provocative commentators.
-Imbued with a rare wit and humor, Victor Tupitsyn's agile intellect navigates us through the treacherous waters of cultural translation and aesthetic theory, providing liberating insights into both the aspirations and strategies of Russian artists under Soviet, post-Soviet, and Western institutional constraints and the structural complicity of contemporary art museums with the culture industry.
+Imbued with a rare wit and humour, Victor Tupitsyn's agile intellect navigates us through the treacherous waters of cultural translation and aesthetic theory, providing liberating insights into both the aspirations and strategies of Russian artists under Soviet, post-Soviet, and Western institutional constraints and the structural complicity of contemporary art museums with the culture industry.

 Professor of Fine Art and Transcultural Studies, Middlesex University